SailaNamai/mira/README.md

 ### isVoice+Textify
 Currently using Vosk, running on CPU.

+Why Vosk when better models exist?
+Short answer: Hardware.

 - Results are mixed, the LLM interpreter catches some but not all errors.
   - Vosk is a very polite listener:
-    - Starting a query with "please" will jolt it to attention with the P and familiar word and reduce error rate.
+    - ~~Starting a query with "please" will jolt it to attention with the P and familiar word and reduce error rate.~~
     - Having no accent/being a native speaker helps.
     - Not having a cold helps.
     - Pressing the voice button a short while before speaking and holding it a little afterward helps.